• Skip to main content

 Non-Conformists

-A few days later, I had the pleasure of attending the Art of Non-Conformity gathering at Busboys and Poets on 5th and K Street.
+A few days later, I enjoyed attending the Art of Non-Conformity gathering at Busboys and Poets on 5th and K Street.

 As a reader of Chris Guillebeau's blog by the same name, I'd seen photos of past meet-ups and knew there could be a big turnout.